AlphaBravoCompany/ab-training-labs/container-bootcamp/section-8-labs/README.md

 In the right window, hit `Ctrl + C` to stop the watch and run the below command to see all resources that our deployment created in the `training-lab` namespace:

-`kubectl get all -n training-lab` {{ execute }}
+`watch kubectl get all -n training-lab` {{ execute }}

-Let's delete this deployment and see all resources get cleaned up:
+Let's delete this deployment and see all resources get cleaned up, execute the following in the left Terminal window:

 `kubectl delete -f nginx-deployment.yml` {{ execute }}